 Historically, it has often been difficult for small business owners to seek debt relief through Chapter 11 bankruptcy, which allows companies to restructure their debts and assets without going out of business.
 Late last year, however, the Small Business Reorganization Act (SBRA) was signed into law – and thankfully, this important piece of legislation became effective in February 2020, only a month before the COVID-19 pandemic began to batter the United States economy.

 The SBRA made some crucial (and long overdue) changes to the Chapter 11 bankruptcy code: It added subchapter 5, which includes unique provisions for small business owners who need debt relief.
-Because Chapter 11 bankruptcy often involves lengthy procedural delays, upfront administrative costs, extensive reorganization planning, and the appointment of a trustee, many small business owners were previously unable to take advantage of this law.
+Because Chapter 11 bankruptcy often involves lengthy procedural delays, upfront administrative costs, and extensive reorganization planning, many small business owners were previously unable to take advantage of this law.
 Now these issues have been waived or adjusted to fit small businesses.